d3rp/clima/README.md

 1. configuration file definitions
 1. defaults in the schema/template/namedtuple class

-The configuration file should be named with postfix `.cfg` e.g. `foo.cfg` and have an ini type formatting with a 'Default' section:
+The configuration file should be named with either the postfix `.conf` or `.cfg` e.g. `foo.conf` and have an ini type formatting with a 'Clima' section:

-    # foo.cfg
+    # foo.conf
-    [Default]
+    [Clima]
     x = 2

 The keys are the same as what you define in the schema.
 You can define all, some or none of the attributes.